Head Collars for dogs.

 The Halti – nice head collar, renowned for interfering with the dogs’ eyes when badly fitted, established company, patented design

 Black Dog – no personal experience off, looks exactly like a horses head collar

 Gentle Leader – My favourite

-Gencon – the only one out of these 4 whose ‘contact point’ is not under the chin, obviously has its fans, dog may still pull with contact point at side or above the head
+Gencon – the only one out of these 4 whose ‘contact point’ is not under the chin, obviously has its fans, a dog may still pull with the contact point at the side or above the head

 - Made from different fabrics, some good, some poor or too thin

 - Some new designs are full of faults in an effort to design something for the sake of a new product